Jacob-Armm/Slang-Embedded-Systems-Interfacing/README.md

 # Introduction

-**SESI** (Slang Embedded Systems Interacing) is a tool that provides the ability for rapid prototyping on physical systems for the Sireum Program Transformation, Analysis, and Verification Framework.
-Rapid prototyping is accomplished by using platforms that can translate commands from an abstract represtentation of a system into an acceptable format for different systems such as Firmata or GUI simulations.
+**SESI** (Slang Embedded Systems Interfacing) is a tool that provides the ability for rapid prototyping on physical systems for the Sireum Program Transformation, Analysis, and Verification Framework.
+Rapid prototyping is accomplished by using platforms that can translate commands from an abstract representation of a system into an acceptable format for different systems, such as Firmata or GUI simulations.

-This tool works in tadnem with HAMR framework which is a code generation and system build framework for embedded systems whose architecture is specified using the Architecture Analysis and Design Language.
+This tool works in tandem with the HAMR framework, which is a code generation and system building framework for embedded systems whose architecture is specified using the Architecture Analysis and Design Language.

 # Abstractions

-SESI consists of five levels of abstraction which are the HAMR Generated Code, Device Bridge, Abstract Device Layer, Abstract-Physical Association, and Physical Device Layer.
-The first layer is neccesary for interaction between HAMR and SESI while the last four layers are built into or required by SESI.
+SESI consists of five levels of abstraction, which are the HAMR Generated Code, Device Bridge, Abstract Device Layer, Abstract-Physical Association, and Physical Device Layer.
+The first layer is necessary for interaction between HAMR and SESI while the last four layers are built into or required by SESI.

 - **HAMR Generated Code**